diegoripley/pelias-canada/README.md

-# Brazil
+# Canada

-This project is configured to download/prepare/build a complete Pelias installation for the country of Brazil.
+This project is configured to download/prepare/build a complete Pelias installation for the country of Canada.

 # Setup